trisulnsm/dinodoc/trisuldocs/docs/ug/install/doinstall.md

 ## Next.
 Starting and stopping Trisul

-The next section you want to read is [Starting and Stopping Trisul](/docs/ug/install/startstop)
+The next section you want to read is[Starting and Stopping Trisul](/docs/ug/install/startstop)